 Arrow Electronics (ARW) Gains But Lags Market: What You Should Know

-Coming into today, shares of the electronics maker had gained 1.13% in the past month.
-In that same time, the Computer and Technology sector lost 1.7%, while the S&P 500 gained 0.88%.
+Coming into today, shares of the electronics maker had gained 3.58% in the past month.
+In that same time, the Computer and Technology sector gained 5.48%, while the S&P 500 gained 5.65%.

-Arrow Electronics will be looking to display strength as it nears its next earnings release.
-On that day, Arrow Electronics is projected to report earnings of $4.53 per share, which would represent year-over-year growth of 59.51%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.67 billion, up 3.37% from the year-ago period.
+Investors will be hoping for strength from Arrow Electronics as it approaches its next earnings release.
+The company is expected to report EPS of $4.53, up 59.51% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $8.67 billion, up 3.37% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Arrow Electronics.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Arrow Electronics is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Arrow Electronics currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note Arrow Electronics's current valuation metrics, including its Forward P/E ratio of 6.85.
-For comparison, its industry has an average Forward P/E of 7.65, which means Arrow Electronics is trading at a discount to the group.
+In terms of valuation, Arrow Electronics is currently trading at a Forward P/E ratio of 6.74.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.39.

-It is also worth noting that ARW currently has a PEG ratio of 2.19.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Parts Distribution stocks are, on average, holding a PEG ratio of 1.16 based on yesterday's closing prices.
+It is also worth noting that ARW currently has a PEG ratio of 2.15.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+ARW's industry had an average PEG ratio of 1.12 as of yesterday's close.

 The Electronics - Parts Distribution industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 1, which puts it in the top 1% of all 250+ industries.
+This group has a Zacks Industry Rank of 4, putting it in the top 2% of all 250+ industries.

 Just Released: Zacks Top 10 Stocks for 2022